 I’ve added below the release schedule for these blogs and will update it with the links when they are published:

-- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the Enterprise Risk and Compliance pillar (planned for 20/04/2021)
+- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the Enterprise Risk and Compliance pillar (released on 20/04/2021)

-- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the Identity and Access Governance pillar (planned for 04/05/2021)
+- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the Identity and Access Governance pillar (released on 04/05/2021)

-- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the Cybersecurity, Data Protection, and Privacy pillar (planned for 18/05/2021)
+- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the Cybersecurity, Data Protection, and Privacy pillar (released on 18/05/2021)

-- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the International Trade Management pillar (planned for 01/06/2021)
+- GRC Tuesdays – What really is SAP Governance, Risk, and Compliance (GRC)? – Focus on the International Trade Management pillar (released on 01/06/2021)